apache/incubator-kie-drools/efesto/EfestoDeveloperGuide.md

 The `org.kie.efesto.compilationmanager.api.model.EfestoResource` contains the data to be processed.
 Every plugin could create its own subclass of `org.kie.efesto.compilationmanager.api.model.EfestoResource` to fullfill its goals; e.g for differentiate the different kind of inputs.
 The `org.kie.efesto.compilationmanager.api.model.EfestoCompilationContext` define the environment to use for the processing.
-Since the most common use case is to do code-generation, `EfestoCompilationContext` embed a `KieMemoryCompiler.MemoryCompilerClassLoader` and is responsible to class compilation and classloader manipulation.
+Since the most common use case is to do code-generation, `EfestoCompilationContext` embed a `ClassLoader` capable of dynamic class loading, and is responsible to class compilation and classloader manipulation.
 It should not be exposed publicly to avoid uncontrolled and unforeseeable behaviors.
 Every plugin could also create its own subclass of `org.kie.efesto.compilationmanager.api.model.EfestoCompilationContext`; e.g. `DrlCompilationContext` that subclass it to also use `KnowledgeBuilderConfiguration`.
 This subclassing activity is important to avoid that plugin-specific needs leaks out of the plugin boundary.